Updated 08.12.2025

 Organisation

-Findata will operate in conjunction with the National Institute for Health and Welfare but separately from the Institute’s other activities.
-Findata is under the performance guidance of the Ministry of Social Affairs and Health and it has a Ministry-appointed director for the organisation as well as a Ministry-appointed steering group.
+Findata operates in conjunction with the National Institute for Health and Welfare (THL) but separately from the Institute’s other activities.
+It is under the performance guidance of the Ministry of Social Affairs and Health and has a Ministry-appointed director and steering group.

-The Findata management group is responsible for managing the operations of the data permit authority.
-In addition to Findata’s Director, the management group includes the Head of Data Services, the Head of ICT, Development Manager, Legal Advisor and the Head of Communications.
+The Findata management group oversees the operations of the data permit authority.
+This group includes Findata’s Director, the Head of Data Services, the Head of ICT, the Development Manager, the Legal Advisor, and the Head of Communications.

 Tasks and objectives